-12/31/2018 12/31/2017 Funded Ratio 71% 72%
+12/31/2019 12/31/2018 Funded Ratio 67% 71%

-\ Reflects assets from Surplus divisions, if any.
+^{} Reflects assets from Surplus divisions, if any.

-There has been a change in actuary and actuarial software since the December 31, 2017 valuation.
 Throughout this report are references to valuation results generated prior to the 2018 valuation date.
 Results prior to 2018 were received directly from the prior actuary or extracted from the previous valuation system by MERS's technology service provider.